In this general review of Norwegian Air, we’ll break down specific categories of interest to the average customer.

-Norwegian Air has 3 basic fare options for most flights (excluding international long-hauls):
+Norwegian Air has 3 basic fare options for most flights:

 As you can see in the photo below, your fare option clearly designates your included benefits, with more allocated as prices rise.

-With LowFare, you’re allowed a carry-on bag only and will be charged for extras.
+With LowFare, you’re allowed a personal item only and will be charged for extras.

-With LowFare+ you have a bit more wiggle room: you can bring a checked bag and choose your seat.
+With LowFare+ you have a bit more wiggle room: you can bring a standard carry-on bag, a checked bag, and choose your seat.

 With Flex, you have considerably more perks included, with the ability to change and refund flights at no extra cost.

 You’ll notice a great general perk of Norwegian Air is the free Wi-Fi on most flights regardless of your fare tier.

 Since Norwegian is a low-cost airline, they do offer some very basic fares while advertising extras that can be selected for additional fees.